djrobstep/autovenv/README.rst

 Virtual environments are great, but they can be a bit annoying to create, manage, and switch between. autovenv takes the annoyance away.

-*(Author's note: I created autovenv for my own use and am now chucking the code up on github and pypi very much as alpha software.
-It would be cool if you'd try it out.
-Issues/pull requests/etc would be even cooler).*

 Documentation
 -------------

-Full documentation is at `https://autovenv.readthedocs.org <https://autovenv.readthedocs.org>`_ (currently a work in progress!).
+Full documentation is at `https://autovenv.readthedocs.org <https://autovenv.readthedocs.org>`_.

 How It Works